1st of tha Month

-"1st of tha Month" is the single by American hip-hop group Bone Thugs-n-Harmony from their second studio album, E. 1999 Eternal (1995).
+"1st of tha Month" is the first single by American hip-hop group Bone Thugs-n-Harmony from their second studio album, E. 1999 Eternal (1995).
 The song peaked at number 14 on the US Billboard Hot 100, becoming their first top-20 single, and later was nominated for a Grammy Award in 1996.
 It was certified gold by the Recording Industry Association of America (RIAA) for shipments of 500,000 copies.

 Background

 The title is a reference to when welfare checks are paid out.
 There are several remixes of the song, including one by DJ Premier.